PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:01:26
+Last updated: 2024-04-02 19:01:59
-Random Quote: God always takes the simplest way. - Albert Einstein
+Random Quote: Imagination is the highest kite one can fly. - Lauren Bacall